bsstahl/CognitiveInheritance/Posts/A-Software-Developers-View-of-Dynamic-Programming.md

 ### Continue the Conversation

 I am happy to answer questions or discuss this further.
-Ping me on [Twitter](http://twitter.com/bsstahl) with your comments or questions.
+Ping me on Twitter [@bsstahl](https://twitter.com/bsstahl) with your comments or questions.
 I'd love to hear from you.
 I am also available to deliver a talk to your conference or user group on [this or other topics](http://www.cognitiveinheritance.com/page/Speaking-Engagements.aspx).
 You can [contact me via my blog, Cognitive Inheritance](http://www.cognitiveinheritance.com/contact.aspx).